CC-MNNIT/2018-19-Classes/README.md

 We host several events in the domain of Computer Science And Engineering for which we also conduct classes on regular basis.
 Students from various courses actively participate in these events and classes throughout the year.

+Join our fb group for classes schedule and other details.

 ## Resources

 - Android